Mentors¶

 1. Profile Registration¶

-When a commit is added to a ChangeSpec, the scheduler checks all mentor profiles against the commit's changed files and
+When a ChangeSpec is in a reviewable status (Ready or Mailed), the scheduler checks all mentor profiles against the

-notes.
-Matching profiles are registered in the MENTORS field with [0/N] counts before execution begins.
+regular commits since the last mentor entry.
+Matching profiles are registered in the MENTORS field with [0/N] counts

 2. Hook Readiness¶